 Programs designed to aide students in the preparation for PSSA exams are also available.
 These involve specific interventions that cover eligible content in either, reading, math or both.

-In addition, HHS now offers 10 AP courses in a variety of core academic areas.
-In 2013 HHS was recognized as an AP Honors School for participation, offerings and performance.
-During the 2016 school year, 164 AP exams were taken and an average score of 3.4 was achieved.
+In addition, HHS offers 10 AP courses in a variety of core academic areas.
+HHS has been recognized as an AP Honors School for participation, course offerings and student performance.

-Dual Enrollment opportunities, through local colleges and universities exist for qualifying seniors.
+Dual Enrollment opportunities, through local colleges such as Penn State Shenango exist, for qualifying seniors.

 Hickory High School offers the full complement of Mercer County Career Center options.
 HHS students may attend the career center to acquire specific vocational, work‐related and college preparatory skills.